ninaelkadi/poppy/soybean/README.md

        fit="contain">
 {paragraph 1}

 Over the past three decades, soybean growers in parts of South America have developed a reputation as the villains behind the acceleration of Amazonian <span eid="Q169940">deforestation</span>.[^4] However, the story is not so simple, as soy is a highly politicized crop, entrenched in questions of land ownership, supply chains, and value.
-It is also one of the world’s most genetically modified (GM) crops—in the United States alone, over 90 percent of soybeans are GM.[^5] While this has allowed soybeans to be grown in a variety of conditions while resisting weeds and pests, those same attributes make the plant dangerous to grow due to the toxicity of fertilizers and the ever-changing resistance of the plant to new chemicals.[^6]
+It is also one of the world’s most <span eid="Q1503477">genetically modified (GM)</span> crops—in the United States alone, over 90 percent of soybeans are GM.[^5] While this has allowed soybeans to be grown in a variety of conditions while resisting weeds and pests, those same attributes make the plant dangerous to grow due to the toxicity of <span eid="Q83323">fertilizers</span> and the ever-changing resistance of the plant to new chemicals.[^6]
  <param ve-iframe
        src="https://ourworldindata.org/grapher/soybean-production?tab=map"
 	fit="contain">
 {paragraph 2}

 ## Humble Origins
-Wild soybeans, *Glycine soja*, were originally found in a geographical range that “extends from Afghanistan in the west to Japan in the east, and from southern Siberia in the north to the subtropics of the Yangzi River valley.”[^7] *Glycine soja* is thought to have been “naturally distributed … as early as 9,000 years ago.”[^8] For its first couple thousand years of domestication, however, soy, like wheat at the time, was not considered a prized food for human consumption due to its difficulty to digest without being refined and cooked.[^9]
+Wild soybeans, *Glycine soja*, were originally found in a geographical range that “extends from Afghanistan in the west to Japan in the east, and from southern Siberia in the north to the subtropics of the Yangzi River valley.”[^7] *Glycine soja* is thought to have been “naturally distributed … as early as 9,000 years ago.”[^8] For its first couple thousand years of <span eid="Q11395">domestication</span>, however, soy, like wheat at the time, was not considered a prized food for human consumption due to its difficulty to digest without being refined and cooked.[^9]
 <param ve-map
        center="44, 125"
        zoom="5"